archer-v/gotraceroute/README.md

 Based on traceroute implementation https://github.com/aeden/traceroute which was fully reworked and as a result several annoying bugs was fixed, error handling was added, and it was adopted to concurrent execution.
-Some ideas about packet construction and decoding also was get from https://github.com/Syncbak-Git/traceroute
+Some ideas about packet construction and decoding also was get from https://github.com/Syncbak-Git/traceroute How to apply BPF to a raw socket in golang, thanks to: https://riyazali.net/posts/berkeley-packet-filter-in-golang/